About the Office

 The Office of Diversity, Equity & Inclusion honors our historic commitment to diversity and inclusion, which began with our legacy school, Woman's Medical College, the first medical school for women.

 Under the Dean's vision, the Office of Diversity, Equity & Inclusion addresses pressing challenges, and fulfills our goal of becoming a leader in developing the next generation of a diverse workforce.

-Dr. Ana Núñez, associate dean of Diversity, Equity & Inclusion, has focused her efforts on enhancing the core missions of educational excellence, research innovation and outstanding clinical care—all achieved within a productive inclusive environment—at the College of Medicine and Graduate School of Biomedical Sciences and Professional Studies.
-Our office collaborates across all our areas of impact ― from recruitment, admission, and retention to curricula, student and faculty life, and more.
+Dr. Leon McCrea, senior associate dean of Diversity, Equity & Inclusion, focuses his efforts on enhancing the core missions of educational excellence, research innovation and outstanding clinical care — all achieved within a productive inclusive environment — at the College of Medicine and Graduate School of Biomedical Sciences and Professional Studies.
+Our office collaborates across all our areas of impact ― from recruitment, admission and retention to curricula, student and faculty life, and more.

 Our faculty work to address health disparities in areas such as maternal child health, mental health, HIV, addiction, and transplantation medicine.
 They also assist with population-based care at the Chinatown Clinic and deliver high caliber primary and specialty care to patients in need.
 Our pediatricians care for vulnerable infants and youth in North Philadelphia which is one of the most concentrated areas of Spanish speakers in the city.
 They also care for a large immigrant population at the Center for the Urban Child.